metno/lard/migrations/README.md

 1. Connect to the migration VM

-1. If the LARD repo is not already present, git clone it (using HTTPs)
+1. If the LARD repo is not already present, git clone it (using HTTPs), otherwise simply pull the latest changes.

-1. If working on a feature branch, do the following (needed due to HTTPs)
+   If working on a feature branch, you need to run the following (needed due to HTTPs)

    ```terminal
    git switch -c <branch_name>